 Dr. Van Davis is Principal at Foghlam Consulting, LLC where he helps colleges, universities, non-profits, and policymakers understand where higher education is heading and how to navigate that future.

 Van has spent over 20 years in higher education as a faculty member, academic administrator, policymaker, and consultant.
 After spending a decade as a history professor at both public and private colleges, he joined the Texas Higher Education Coordinating Board where he was responsible for distance education policy, the state’s multimillion dollar course redesign and faculty development programs, and organized the state’s annual Reinventing Instruction and Learning Conference.
 Additionally, Van worked with open educational resources and oversaw the development of the state’s digital learning objects repository.
 Much of Van’s time at the Coordinating Board focused on expanding higher education access, especially for returning adult students.
 He created GradTX, the state’s adult degree completion project, as well as the Texas Affordable Baccalaureate project which resulted in the development of the state’s first public competency-based education bachelor’s degree and the first multi-institutional competency-based program in the nation.
 Most recently Van served as Associate Vice President of Higher Education Policy and Research at Blackboard Inc. where he focused on federal education policy and helped a variety of internal and external stakeholders respond to challenges around student access and success, affordability, competency-based education, learning technology, workforce development, and change management.
-He currently serves on the board of PelotonU, a 501c3 that provides academic and social support services for post-traditional students enrolled in online competency-based education degree programs.
+Van currently serves as a Senior Fellow with the Council for Adult and Experiential Learning (CAEL) and a Policy and Planning Consultant for WCET.
+He is also on the board of PelotonU, a 501c3 that provides academic and social support services for post-traditional students enrolled in online competency-based education degree programs.